What is Buncee and How Does It Work?

 Buncee has a library of graphics with more than 8,000 stickers, animations, and templates for easy access.
 As mentioned, you can also upload your own, directly from a computer or smartphone device.

 Since the Buncee interface is so simple to use, it works well even on smartphones.
-That means a teacher or student can start a project on one device (say, a Windows device in class) then continue editing and refining that on another device (say, a smartphone) on the way home, before finishing on a laptop at home.
+A teacher or student can start a project on one device (say, a Windows device in class) then continue editing and refining that on another device (say, a smartphone) on the way home, before finishing on a laptop at home.

 The gallery has a wide selection of templates available that provide a quick and simple way to get a project started.
 These can be changed by swapping in and out various kinds of content.
 This is a welcoming way for beginners and young students to learn how to use the tool.

 Since Buncee is interactive, teachers can set group projects.
 For example, each student can work on a different slide in a project to form a collaborative end result.
-Students can also comment on each other's work with feedback to improve writing, correct inaccuracies, and so on.
+Students can also comment on one another's work with feedback to improve writing, correct inaccuracies, and so on.

 As you can see from the above GIF, Buncee works within Microsoft OneNote, making it possible to give feedback to students right there within the app.